-7.1 Student Learning and Process Results: What are your student focussed and process effectiveness results?
+7.1 Product and Process Results: What are your product performance and process effectiveness results?
 (120 pts.)

 a.
-STUDENT-Focused and Process RESULTS
+CUSTOMER-Focused Product and Service RESULTS

-What are your RESULTS for your programs and your STUDENT Focussed PROCESSES?
+What are your RESULTS for your products and your CUSTOMER service PROCESSES?
 What are your RESULTS for KEY MEASURES or INDICATORS of the PERFORMANCE of products and services that are important to and directly serve your CUSTOMERS?
-How do these RESULTS differ by product offerings, STUDENT groups, and market SEGMENTS, as appropriate?
+How do these RESULTS differ by product offerings, CUSTOMER groups, and market SEGMENTS, as appropriate?

-- b.
-Work PROCESS EFFECTIVENESS RESULTS - (1) Process EFFECTIVENESS and Efficiency What are your PROCESS EFFECTIVENESS and efficiency RESULTS?
+b.
+Work PROCESS EFFECTIVENESS RESULTS

+- (1) Process EFFECTIVENESS and Efficiency What are your PROCESS EFFECTIVENESS and efficiency RESULTS?
 What are your RESULTS for KEY MEASURES or INDICATORS of the operational PERFORMANCE of your KEY WORK and support PROCESSES, including PRODUCTIVITY, CYCLE TIME, and other appropriate measures of PROCESS EFFECTIVENESS, efficiency, security and cybersecurity, and INNOVATION?
 How do these RESULTS differ by PROCESS types, as appropriate? - (2) Safety and Emergency Preparedness What are your safety and emergency preparedness RESULTS?
 What are your RESULTS for KEY MEASURES or INDICATORS of the EFFECTIVENESS of your organization's safety system and its preparedness for disasters or emergencies?
-How do these RESULTS differ by location or PROCESS type, as appropriate? - c.
+How do these RESULTS differ by location or PROCESS type, as appropriate?

+c.
 Supply-Network Management RESULTS